How to Learn Hiragana and Katakana

 Typing in Japanese

-One way that I learned hiragana and katakana so easily was by typing in Japanese whenever I had the opportunity.
-Whether you’re taking notes, writing to a pen pal or tweeting about how much you love FluentU, type it in Japanese!
+One way that I learned hiragana and katakana was by writing things out in Japanese whenever I had the opportunity.

 To type in Japanese, select Japanese input on your computer.
 Type as you usually would on your normal (English) keyboard.
 So if you write “a” on your keyboard the character あ (which makes the same phonetic sound) will appear.
 If you type “ko” the character こ will be created.